adhi-commits/volunteer-hub/README.md

 **Volunteer Hub** is a web-based platform developed to simplify the management and coordination of student volunteer activities within an educational institution.

-Traditional volunteer management often relies on manual registration, communication through multiple platforms, and separate records for participation.
+Traditional volunteer management often relies on manual registration, communication through multiple platforms and separate records for participation.
 Volunteer Hub brings these activities together into a single platform where volunteers can discover opportunities, join groups, manage their skills and keep track of their contributions.

 The platform is designed to improve **collaboration, organization, transparency and participation** among student volunteers.